SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-sites.md

 - Contain native news, quick links, and activity capabilities.
 - Integrated with Office 365 groups.
 - Significantly faster site creation compared to "classic" team sites.
-- Include modern lists and libraries with support for Microsoft Flow and PowerApps.
+- Include "modern" lists and libraries with support for Microsoft Flow and PowerApps.
-- Contain modern page editing capabilities.
+- Contain "modern" page editing capabilities.
 - Include an updated site contents page with additional insights on site usage.

 This article concentrates on the available extensibility options within "modern" team sites: